The CU College of Nursing master of science in nursing program is designed to prepare nurses for direct and indirect care roles.

-Students select from nine different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
+Students select from 12 different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
 Past coursework to be applied toward the degree will be evaluated on a case-by-case basis.
 The specific courses required for each specialty option are on the specialty pages.

 - Participate in an interdisciplinary healthcare team as a leader and an active member to promote quality and safe care at the patient, family, population or system levels.